 - 5.1 The InPhase performance management system has now been implemented and continues to be embedded across the organisation.
 It is envisaged that InPhase will continue to be further developed where applicable. - 5.2 Full engagement with staff and departments across the organisation continues with InPhase, ensuring the involvement of all key stakeholders and end users. - 5.3 3PT is an acronym for a layered approach to portfolio, programme, project, and task management. - 5.4 Development of the 3PT infrastructure as a project itself has been completed.
-It is now being embedded across the Service to manage performance in a project environment as work streams are identified for implementation.
+The approach continues to be embedded across the Service to enable effective planning and manage performance in a project environment as work streams are identified for implementation.